“The traveller sees what he sees. The tourist sees what he has come to see.”

 - The nearest station to Park Hotel Tokyo is Shimbashi Station (JR Yamanote Line).

 - If you’re coming from Narita Airport Station, take the Sky Liner to Nippori Station then change to JR Yamanote Line and alight at Shimbashi Station.
 From there it is a 7-minute walk to Park Hotel Tokyo.

 Park Hotel Tokyo is co-located in Shiodome Media Tower, the center of business and culture.
-The hotel lobby is at the 25th floor of Shiodome Media Tower.
-There are 270 guest rooms, located from the 26th to 34th floors.
+The hotel lobby is on the 25th floor of Shiodome Media Tower.
+There are 270 guest rooms, located from the 26th to the 34th floors.

 It is not apocryphal when every traveller you meet on the road sing praises of Hakodate’s panoramic vistas from Mount Hakodate (Hakodate-yama).
 Ranked as the number one must-do when in Hakodate City, Mount Hakodate is a mountain with a height of 334meters above sea level, renowned for its breath-taking views of the port city from its open-air observatory deck.

 The world-famous ‘Million Dollar View’ under the inky black sky is an incredible sight to behold.
 After dusk, the peninsula turns into a map of glittering constellations that will leave you in awe, emerging with a new perspective and a deep sense of gratitude (#blessed).

 Take the 3-minute ropeway ride to the summit before sunset.
 The ropeway ride departs every 15 to 20 minutes.
 If you love to dine with a view, head to Restaurant Genova.
 Try to get a table by the windows for the best experience.

 And here’s a tip from the locals: there are three katakana letters “ハート” which form the Japanese word for ”Heart” that surfaces on the illuminated skyline.
 See if you can spot them!
 Legend has it that couples who have seen them will have their wishes granted.